Jswears/recipes-app/README.md

-Here's a README template for the main folder of your monorepo, `recipes-app`, which includes both the `recipes-backend` and `recipes-frontend` subdirectories.
-This README will provide an overview of the entire application, linking to the detailed documentation for each part of the project.

----

 # Recipe Search App

 ## Overview

 The Recipe Search App is a full-stack application designed to provide a simple and interactive way to search and view recipes.
 This monorepo contains both the frontend and backend components of the application.
-The frontend is built with React Native, offering a mobile interface, while the backend is a RESTful API powered by Node.js and MongoDB.
+The frontend is built with React Native, offering a mobile interface, while the backend is a RESTful API powered by Nest.js and MongoDB.

 ## Structure